SPMC Leadership Team/Officers

 The first social was a wine tasting at the Community Center arranged by Frank Cascio.
 After six months of working with CSA and the cable company, service for the Big Screen TV was available at the Community Center and a Super Bowl Party was held in January 2001.

 During the pandemic the club ceased collecting dues.
 The amount of activity had understandably dwindled considerably.
 Until this time the club functioned as it had, but new member numbers declined and several activities became inactive due to lack of participation.
 In 2022 the current President, who had served for 10 years (no new takers for the position) moved away from Sea Pines and Hilton Head.

-Before leaving he worked to recruit new Board Members to continue the club (the others members had gradually reduced their participation, except the Treasurer who continued).
+Before leaving he worked to recruit new leaders to continue the club (the previous leaders had gradually reduced their participation, except the Treasurer who continued).
 The group who agreed to help keep the club running elected one of their own as the new President (John Beal).